 This technique has many advantages over conventional methods.
 This has been borne out by our experience with DDH over the last 30 years.
 The current technique was developed in 2004, and is applicable to all our patients up to 7 years of age or 35 kgs of weight.

 For children over 35 kgs and 7 years of age, we carry out an open capsulorrhaphy instead of arthroscopy.
-The hips at this point are very deformed.
+The hips at this point are very deformed and the arthroscopic technique is not suitable after age 7 years.

 DDH (Developmental Dysplasia of the Hip) is a condition where the ball shaped head of the thigh bone – the femoral head – comes out of the hip joint.
 The condition is usually present at birth and was previously called the congenital dislocation of the hip.

-It is now known that Hip Dislocation is a spectrum disorder.
-The severity ranges from mild with only flattening of the Acetabulum (the cup shaped socket of the Pelvic bone that articulates with the ball shaped femoral head), or Subluxation – with the femoral head sliding partially out of the socket, or in its most severe form – a Dislocation of the femoral head of the socket of the Acetabulum.
+It is now known that Hip Dysplasia and dislocation is a spectrum disorder.
+The severity ranges from mild with only flattening of the Acetabulum (the cup shaped socket of the Pelvic bone that articulates with the ball shaped femoral head), or Subluxation – with the femoral head sliding partially out of the socket, or in its most severe form – a Dislocation of the femoral head out of the socket of the Acetabulum.
 Therefore, the condition is called Developmental dysplasia of the Hip.
-Dysplasia means incomplete development / formation.
+(Dysplasia means incomplete development / formation).

 The condition can occur spontaneously, or it can run in families: